DigitalProductionExampleLibrary/ALab/docs/src/pages/nasSpecific.md

 ![Shot](../../public/weave.png)

-In the Animal Logic pipeline, we emit some procedural geometry straight into the renderer (Glimpse).
+In the Netflix Animation Studios pipeline, we emit some procedural geometry straight into the renderer (Glimpse).

 - Cloth and Fabric ("[Weave](https://dl.acm.org/doi/abs/10.1145/3214745.3214781)")
 - Hair and Fur ("Alfro")